Teacher in Space Project: NASA programs

+The finalists were brought to the Johnson Space Center in Houston and Space Camp in Huntsville, Alabama, for further medical examination and preliminary astronaut training.
+While the teachers were riding Space Camp's "Lunar Odyssey" simulator ride, Space Camp employee Gregory Walker fell into the ride's machinery and was killed, emotionally affecting the candidates who had witnessed the accident.
+After the two-week session, the judging panel unanimously selected S. Christa McAuliffe, a high school social studies teacher from Concord, New Hampshire, as the first teacher astronaut.
+She planned to teach two 15-minute lessons from the Space Shuttle, which would have been nationally televised.
+Barbara Morgan, an elementary school teacher from McCall, Idaho, was selected as her backup.
+The other eight finalists continued to work for NASA for one year instead of returning to their classrooms.

-McAuliffe died in the Space Shuttle Challenger disaster (STS-51-L) on January 28, 1986.
-After the accident, Reagan spoke on national television and assured the nation that the Teacher in Space program would continue.
+McAuliffe died in the Space Shuttle Challenger disaster on January 28, 1986, along with the other six crew members of STS-51-L. After the accident, Reagan spoke on national television and assured the nation that the Teacher in Space program would continue.
 "We'll continue our quest in space", he said.
 "There will be more shuttle flights and more shuttle crews and, yes, more volunteers, more civilians, more teachers in space.
 Nothing ends here; our hopes and our journeys continue."
 However, NASA decided in 1990 that spaceflight was still too dangerous to risk the lives of civilian teachers, and eliminated the Teacher in Space project.
 Morgan returned to teaching in Idaho and later became a mission specialist on STS-118.

 Educator Astronaut Project

 Barbara Morgan, Mission Specialist and backup for the Teacher in Space Project, speaks to an audience of students and media during a January 2007 demonstration at Space Center Houston.

 In January 1998, NASA replaced the Teacher In Space project with the Educator Astronaut Project.
 Instead of training teachers for five months as Payload Specialists who would return to the classroom, the Educator Astronaut program required selectees to give up their teaching careers, move to Houston, and become Mission Specialists (full-time NASA astronauts).

 The first three Educator Astronauts were selected in October 2004: Joseph Acaba, Richard Arnold and Dorothy Metcalf-Lindenburger.
 Acaba and Arnold flew aboard STS-119 in March 2009, and Metcalf-Lindenburger on STS-131 in April 2010.

 Although many sources including some NASA ones incorrectly refer to Barbara Morgan (who flew on STS-118 in August 2007) as the first Educator Astronaut, she was actually selected as a standard mission specialist in 1998, before the Educator Astronaut Project was in place.